Style & Submission Guidelines

 When writing a date that includes the day, month and year, abbreviate the month, write the day as a number and separate the year with a comma.
 Always capitalize the month:

 Correct abbreviations for months: Jan.
 Feb.
 Mar.
 Apr.
-May Jun.
-Jul.
 Aug.
 Sep.
 Oct.
 Nov.
 Dec.
+The following months are not abbreviated: May, June, July.

 If writing only the month and year, spell out the month, with no comma before the year: July 1776, September 2001.